 Sri Lanka has something to offer for every type of traveler: Love the great outdoors?
 Sri Lanka has beautiful hiking trails with sweeping views of tea plantations and waterfalls.
 More of a “chill by the pool” kind of traveler?
 Sri Lanka has world-class luxury and boutique hotels across the country with beautiful spas and pools.
 Are you an avid surfer?
 Perfect – there are beautiful, uncrowded surf breaks up and down the coast.

 My own love affair with Sri Lanka began in February 2015 when I decided, spur-of-the-moment, that I was going to fulfill my lifelong dream to learn how to surf, and no one and nothing was going to get in my way.
 Here’s the catch.
 I am extremely geographically challenged, and I made this impulsive decision in a sleep-deprived state at 3 am.
 I had no idea, quite frankly, where exactly Sri Lanka was and how I was going to get there from Hong Kong.
 Luckily, it all worked out and I hopped on a direct flight from Hong Kong to Colombo with Cathay Pacific.
-Since then, I’ve been back to Sri Lanka nearly a dozen times (I may or may not have met a surf coach) and am itching to see more of what the country has to offer.
+Since then, I’ve been back to Sri Lanka dozens of times (I may or may not have met a surf coach) and am itching to see more of what the country has to offer.

 Here are 10 reasons why Sri Lanka needs to be on your list of travel destinations!